 Because of litigation insurance companies are prevented from misrepresenting benefits about the policy to their insured; and this is the case across the board, as numerous types of insurance have been the subject of bad faith insurance litigation, including disability insurance, life insurance, auto insurance, health insurance and property insurance.

 If an insurance company won’t pay, it is important to know your consumer rights and seek legal counsel.
 When it comes to insurance claims, keeping records from your accident or incident is crucial.
 Records include receipts, expense assets, and other documentation.
 Know your insurance policy, as it pertains to exactly what is covered, what steps you need to take when filing a claim, the timeframe in which a claim must be submitted, and the process of estimating damage reimbursement.
-When an insurance company won’t pay, it is advisable to seek a lawyer’s assistance.
+When an insurance company won’t pay, it is advisable to seek assistance from an experienced New Mexico trial lawyer.